aelbozie/mlops_udacity_project_3/model_card.md

 # Model Card

-For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf
+For additional information see the [Model Card paper](https://arxiv.org/pdf/1810.03993.pdf)

 ## Model Details

 ## Intended Use